 “One does not become enlightened by imagining figures of light, but by making the darkness conscious.”
 (Jung)

-Available Saturdays and Thursday mornings in Kings Cross.
+Available on Saturdays in Kings Cross for in-person sessions.
 Also available for online sessions at other times.

 Art Psychotherapy focuses on the relational creative process and connects each one to their creative source within, which is ultimately our life force and within each of us if we allow ourselves to connect to it.
 Everyone has this creative potential – our wild nature and heart wisdom within – which is yearning to be unlocked.
 It is to find this creativity, integrity, dignity, grace and play in simple being within every day’s mundane routines and within your relationship to yourself and to others.